-Ready to save on booze from now on?
-I’m gonna share with you plenty of ways to get cheap alcohol (I mean alcohol for cheap) both online and in-store.
+There are plenty of ways to get cheap alcohol (I mean alcohol for cheap).
+So if you’re ready to save on booze from now on, you’re in the right spot.
 Whether you’re planning on going to a liquor store, putting together an order for delivery, or signing up for a subscription service, let’s take a look at the ways you can wet your whistle without breaking the bank.

-Don’t forget to download the KCL app for more news and deals.
+Don’t forget to download The Krazy Coupon Lady app for more news and deals.

 1. Grab cheap alcohol with a Vons Club Card.